wszqkzqk/live-photo-conv/README.md

   live-photo-extract [OPTION…] - Extract images and videos from Live Photos

 Help Options:
   -h, --help                   Show help options

 Application Options:
-  --version                   Display version number --color=LEVEL               Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -p, --live-photo=PATH       The live photo file to extract (required) -d, --dest-dir=PATH         The destination directory to export -i, --image=PATH            The path to export the main image -m, --video=PATH            The path to export the video --export-metadata           Export metadata (default) --drop-metadata             Do not export metadata --frame-to-photos           Export every frame of the video as photos -f, --img-format=FORMAT     The format of the image exported from video -T, --threads=NUM           Number of threads to use for extracting, 0 for auto --use-ffmpeg                Use FFmpeg to extract instead of GStreamer --use-gst                   Use GStreamer to extract instead of FFmpeg (default)
+  --version                    Display version number --color=LEVEL                Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -p, --live-photo=PATH        The live photo file to extract (required) -d, --dest-dir=PATH          The destination directory to export -i, --image=PATH             The path to export the main image -m, --video=PATH             The path to export the video -l, --long-exposure=PATH     Convert the embedded video to a long exposure photo --export-metadata            Export metadata (default) --drop-metadata              Do not export metadata --frame-to-photos            Export every frame of the video as photos -f, --img-format=FORMAT      The format of the image exported from video, defaults to automatic detection -T, --threads=NUM            Number of threads to use for extracting, 0 for auto --use-ffmpeg                 Use FFmpeg to extract instead of GStreamer --use-gst                    Use GStreamer to extract instead of FFmpeg (default)
 ```

 #### Examples